ChewieCheeto/iris-classification-project/README.md

 # Classification Project with Iris Dataset

-This project involves the classification of the Iris dataset using various scikit-learn classifiers.
+This project involves the classification of the Iris dataset using SVM, logistic, and decision tree classifiers.

 ## Prerequisites